Content upgrades are a great way to build your list fast. I recently added 315 new subscribers from a content upgrade in a single post.

 The new subscriber then clicks through to your download page where she has to wade through 35 different lead magnets to find the one that was referred to in your article.

-Obviously, it’s not a very satisfactory solution, for various reasons:
+Obviously, it’s not a very satisfactory option, for various reasons:

 - It looks kind of amateurish

 - It’s confusing to the new subscriber

 - Everyone on your lists gets access to all of your lead magnets